The Hits (radio station): News and information

 The Hits broadcasts its own news and sport bulletins on weekdays drawing from NZME resources, and broadcasts bulletins from Newstalk ZB on weekends.
-Brin Rudkin presents the breakfast Newsfeed updates on the regional stations (6 am-9 am), before taking over the network updates (10 am-12 pm) - while Megan Papas reads news, sport and weather during Jono & Ben's network show (6 am-9 am).
+Brin Rudkin presents the breakfast Newsfeed updates on the regional stations (6 am-9 am), before taking over the network updates (10 am-12 pm) – while Megan Papas reads news, sport and weather during Jono, Ben and Megan's network show (6 am-10 am).

-The stations feature regular traffic information, including TimeSaver Traffic updates in Auckland, Hamilton, Tauranga, Hawke’s Bay, Wellington, Christchurch and Dunedin.
+The stations feature regular traffic information, including TimeSaver Traffic updates in Auckland, Hamilton, Tauranga, Hawke's Bay, Wellington, Christchurch and Dunedin.
 Community notices and cancellations are also broadcast on a daily basis.

 Local hosts often editorialise about local events, politicians and organisations.
 Some hosts been elected to local councils or have been the focus for political campaigns.
 Some have also been the subject of on-air abuse by hosts on rival stations, being described as "fuckwits" or a "catty bitch".

 The network is one of New Zealand's five nationwide civil defence broadcasters.
 Some local stations have performed this role during emergencies, and others have committed to do so if emergencies occur.
 The Christchurch station provided updates during the 2010 Canterbury earthquake, and continued broadcasting from a temporary studio in a motel room when its studio was damaged in the 2011 Christchurch earthquake.

 Website and social media

-The Hits website claims to reach 16,000 unique visitors a day, and 43,000 unique visitors and 164,000 page impressions a week.
-It targets women 35-44 with families, who are buyers of furniture, appliances, cars and holidays.
+The Hits website and social media pages keep communities up to date with local events and promotions.
 The website was launched in 2005, and redesigned in 2007, 2011 and 2014.
 It currently features sections on recipes, parenting issues, videos, events, galleries, competitions and breaking news.
 The network has Twitter and Facebook pages, and each station has a Facebook page.

 Ratings

-As of May 2025, The Hits has the eighth-highest share of the New Zealand commercial radio market at 5.5%.
-It is the second-highest share of all NZME stations, behind Newstalk ZB.
+As of May 2026, The Hits has the ninth-highest share of the New Zealand commercial radio market at 5.0%.